huggingface/transformers/docs/source/en/quantization.md

 ```

 ## EETQ
-The [EETQ](https://github.com/NetEase-FuXi/EETQ) supports int8 per-channel weight-only quantization for NVIDIA GPUS.
+The [EETQ](https://github.com/NetEase-FuXi/EETQ) library supports int8 per-channel weight-only quantization for NVIDIA GPUS.
 The high-performance GEMM and GEMV kernels are from FasterTransformer and TensorRT-LLM.
 It requires no calibration dataset and does not need to pre-quantize your model.
 Moreover, the accuracy degradation is negligible owing to the per-channel quantization.

 Make sure you have eetq installed via the source code https://github.com/NetEase-FuXi/EETQ.
 EETQ requires CUDA capability <= 8.9 and >= 7.0
 ```